Start and Pause CSS Animation

 Simulated “Loading Bar”

-Here we’re going to use a sequence of changing background colours to mimic the effect of a loading bar, like so:
+Ever wanted to make a loading bar?
+Let’s learn how by using a sequence of changing background colors to mimic the effect of a loading bar, like so:

-Basically, what we’re doing here is creating 5 different animations.
-Each one has 5 stages of animation:
+Basically, what we’re doing here is creating five different animations.
+Each has five stages of animation:

 • 0%